Pio-Trek/Spring-Rest-Error-Handling/README.md

     }

 We can override various of different constructors from the parent class.

-In this example, I'm using construction that accepts a message as a String parameter.
+In this example, I'm using constructor that accepts a message as a String parameter.

 Spring will generate a default JSON error response like below: